SubleXBle/Debian-Updater/README.md

 + ✔️ Reworked Updater-Update.sh in order to take more consideration into settings already set by the user
 + ✔️ All non-translated Stuff set to english - so less german babble :)
 + ✔️ Set default-language to english
-+ ✔️ Reworked Sanity Check (FAILURE : WORKING ON IT)
++ ✔️ Reworked Sanity Check

 ## Addins (Optional) ⬇️
 + RK-Hunter Property Updates & Checks